Konllo/Hello-world/README.md

 # Hello-world

 Hello, you guys.
-It's an experiment on knowint how to use the Github.
+It's an experiment on knowing how to use the Github.